-A major in criminology consists of 30 semester hours of criminology courses.
+Requirements for the criminology major are listed below.
 Criminology majors take a 12-semester hour core curriculum along with 18 semester hours of criminology electives.
 Students contemplating employment in a criminal justice agency should take CRIM 431: Practicum in Criminology.
 Students considering careers in criminal justice agencies are encouraged to satisfy the non-native language requirement with Spanish.
-Psychology and social work are helpful minors.
+Psychology is a helpful minor.